 In conversation, je vais partir sounds far more natural than je partirai for something happening soon.

-See these tenses in action — paste any French sentence into Apprendr and get a grammar breakdown that identifies exactly which tense is being used and why.
+See these tenses in action — start with your level and interests, or paste any French sentence into Apprendr and get a grammar breakdown that identifies exactly which tense is being used, why it appears there, and how to review the pattern later.